jacobmarble/node-wgxpath/README.md

 `x.y.z`: `x.y` refers to the Wicked Good XPath revision when `wgxpath.install.js` was built; `z` refers to any improvements to this package.

-I'm pretty lazy, so I didn't build Wicked Good XPath myself.
+I'm pretty lazy, so I don't build Wicked Good XPath myself.
 When the pre-compiled [wgxpath.install.js](https://github.com/google/wicked-good-xpath/releases/latest) is updated, I'll update this package.

 Installation
 ------------